Mananpasricha/Encoding-decoding/README.md

 Enter the key and the text to be processed.

 The script will output the encoded or decoded text based on your choice.

+THIS PROJECT /SCRIPT IS MADE FOR EDUCATIONAL PURPOSE AND IS NOT RESPONSIBLE FOR ANY ILLEGAL USE!
+THIS SCRIPT IS OWNED MY MANAN PASRICHA
+CONTACT DETAILS / SOCIAL MEDIA HANDLES mail id ----Manan010805@gmail.com linkedin------www.linkedin.com/in/manan-pasricha-a1ab422a0 Feel free to contact me for any work, collaboration, or queries.
+THANKYOU!